St James Church, Franz Josef

-St James Church in Franz Josef on the West Coast of New Zealand's South Island is a small Anglican church in a garden setting.
-Built in 1931 in a Tudor style, it is notable for its use of clear glass windows and the view over Waiho Gorge from its altar.
+St James Church is an heritage-listed Anglican church located in Franz Josef on the West Coast of the South Island of New Zealand.
+Set in a garden setting, the church was built in 1931 in a Tudor Revival style and is notable for its use of clear glass windows and the view over Waiho Gorge from its altar.
 This view originally included Franz Josef Glacier, a famous scene recorded on a 1946 Peace Stamp, but the glacier has since receded.

 Background

 The Ross and South Westland parish was created in 1867, but a church at Franz Josef was not proposed until 1925.
-Reverend James R. Young (vicar of the parish 1923–1928) suggested a building of riverstone, and a site was donated by Peter and Alec Graham, notable climbing guides and operators of the Franz Josef Glacier Hotel.
+Reverend James R. Young, Vicar of the parish between 1923 and 1928, suggested a building of riverstone, and a site was donated by Peter and Alec Graham, notable climbing guides and operators of the Franz Josef Glacier Hotel.
 Plans were drawn up by Maurice Guthrie, but these were rejected as being too expensive for the nine Anglican families of the area.
 Archdeacon Julius visited Westland in February 1927, and afterwards suggested a wooden church with views of the Waiho River and Franz Josef Glacier.
 Plans were commissioned from James S. Turnbull and Percy Watts Rule of Timaru in 1928.